rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 -   **Cloning method** (volume-to-volume)

-This is direct copy from your existing volume to a new blank volume on another storage node.
+This is a direct copy from your existing volume to a new blank volume on another storage node.
 Volume data is copied directly between CBS storage nodes over our high-speed local storage network.
 If you want to make quick copies of your volume data and use them immediately after creation, we